 - Painful urination, especially during menstruation

 How Do You Know If You Have Endometriosis?

 Endometriosis isn’t always the same in every woman.
 In fact, you may not even know you have it until you set up a doctor visit for some other type of medical checkup.
 Some women have reported having mild cramping that, typically, is not unusual to them.
 For some others, the pain and bleeding are so bad that they aren’t able to function normally.

 Diagnosis begins with a pelvic exam, then usually a simple surgical procedure called a laproscopy where a small tissue sample is taken like a biopsy.
 Depending on the severity of your case, endometriosis may be treated with medication or surgical treatment options.

 Treatment for endometriosis may include pain medication, anti-inflammatory drugs and hormone treatments.
 Hormone medications help slow the growth of endometrial tissue, stop new adhesions from forming, but do not eliminate affected tissue already there.
 With laparoscopic surgery, endometrial implants can be removed as the patient gets pain relief and improved fertility.
 For severe endometriosis, your OB/GYN doctor may recommend hysterectomy, with potential removal of uterus, ovaries or both in the most extreme cases.

-If you suspect you are having any symptoms of endometriosis or are having difficulty becoming pregnant, contact us online or call DFW Center for Fertility & IVF center in Allen at 214-645-8300 to schedule an appointment.
+If you suspect you are having any symptoms of endometriosis or are having difficulty becoming pregnant, contact us online or to schedule an appointment at DFW Center for Fertility & IVF center in Allen, TX.